scaler-pics/scaler-lib-node/README.md

 }
 ```

-**sourceImage** contains information about the image sent.
+**inputImage** contains information about the image sent.

-If single destination was set in the **TransformOptions** then the result will be in the **image** property of the response, otherwise in the **destinationImages**.

-The **image** property of the **DestinationImage** varies: it can be an ArrayBuffer, a string indicating the image was 'uploaded', or a path to the local file where the transformed image was saved.
+The **image** property of the **OutputImage** varies: it can be an ArrayBuffer, a string indicating the image was 'uploaded', or a path to the local file where the transformed image was saved.